justinhhorner/blog/content/3d-renderer-from-scratch/20250316-series-intro/20250316-series-intro.md

 Every week, I'll post at least 1 article talking about what I've learned and the progress I've made.

 One final note: because I frequently work across platforms, I plan to include everything needed to develop and test the renderer across platforms (macOS, Linux, and Windows).
-So, you can expect Visual Studio solution and project files to be available, as well as being able to open the files in any editor on macOS and Linux.
+So, you can expect Visual Studio solution and project files to be available.

 Until next time.